"I am an experienced teacher...

 ESLinsider was created by Ian Leahy who has taught English in China, Korea and Taiwan and currently lives in Fukuoka, Japan.

-- 18 levels of interactive learning
+- 18 levels of interactive learning covering everything from teaching reading to dealing with classroom problems

-- Feedback on written assignments
+- Feedback and interaction on written assignments which further cements material studied in the course

 - Lifetime access